 To raise ambition for SDG 6.3 - which calls for halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse- business must commit to Wastewater Zero.
 Three pillars are central to the business commitment:

 - Zero pollution: Treating all wastewater and releasing zero hazardous substances into the environment.

-- Zero freshwater: Increasing the proportion of water reused and recycled
+- Zero freshwater impact: Increasing the proportion of water reused and recycled

-- Low-carbon: Adopting low carbon wastewater treatment processes.
+- Low-carbon treatment: Adopting low carbon wastewater treatment processes.

 The commitment aims to support the elimination of industrial wastewater pollution by 2030, by encouraging business to set ambitious targets and take action in their operations and supply chains.

 It compels business to quantify and qualify their commitment against the three pillars for their facilities and their supply chains as well as report progress annually.